Peace Church Compliance Program

 You have a duty to report any problems you observe or perceive, regardless of your role.

 First, talk to your supervisor.
 He or she is most familiar with laws, regulations and policies that relate to your work.

-Second, if you are unable to talk to your supervisor, seek out another member of the management team or Human Resources.
+Second, if you are unable to talk to your supervisor, or have tried previously, seek out Human Resources.